carlosflorencio/nvim-dap-go/README.md

     -- set to false, otherwise the dlv server creation will fail.
     -- avaliable ui interactive function to prompt for build flags: get_build_flags detached = vim.fn.has("win32") == 0,
-    -- the current working directory to run dlv from, if other than -- the current working directory.
+    -- the current working directory to run dlv from -- by default, tries to find the project root by looking for the go.mod file -- or the .git directory.
+    -- use a string to set a specific directory, or nil to use the current cwd
+    ---@type table | string | nil
-    cwd = nil,
+    cwd = { "go.mod", ".git" },
-    -- Whether to auto-detect and use the project directory (with go.mod) -- as the working directory for the debugger.
-Useful for monorepos where -- the project go.mod is inside a subdirectory. auto_project_root = true,
   },
   -- options related to running closest test tests = {